joed7/Python/text-processing.md

 ```
-Description of the functions and variable used in the code above
+Description of the functions and variables used in the code above

 `search()` : takes the pattern and text to scan, and returns a Match object when the pattern is found.
 If the pattern is not found, search() returns None.